An upper bound on geodesic length in 2D critical first-passage percolation: Topological preliminaries: circuits and associated regions

 \subsection{Constructing the geodesic}

 In the present paper, we are concerned with bounding the length of the shortest geodesic.
-This is achieved by obtaining an upper bound for the length of a specific choice of geodesic that is carefully constructed.
-Proposition \ref{prop:geod_cons} below states the properties of the construction that we need.
-Rigorously constructing this geodesic requires technical topological care, which is done in Section \ref{sec:geod_cons_proof}.
+This is achieved by obtaining an upper bound for the length of a specific geodesic.
+Rigorously constructing this geodesic requires careful treatment of the topological details; this is done in Section \ref{sec:geod_cons_proof}.
+Proposition \ref{prop:geod_cons} below states the outcomes of the construction that we need.
 Here, we outline how this geodesic is constructed.